×

 Safari Private Window

-As mentioned before, when your web browsers have stored many caches and cookies, they will get corrupted so that making many websites fail to work properly while opening them.
-So trying cleaning cache and cookies can also be a good way to make everything work well again, including the Spotify Web Player not working problem.
-Just follow the guide here to clean up browser cache or cookies in the browsers supporting running Spotify Web Player.
+Trying cleaning cache and cookies can also be a good way to make everything work well again, including the Spotify Web Player not working problem.
+Just follow the guide here.

 Chrome: Open "Menu" and select "More tools" to find the "Clear browsing data…" option.
-After opening the window, select the date range and also the cache as well as cookies to clean up immediately.
+After opening the window, select the date range and also the cache and cookies to clean up immediately.

 Chrome Clear Cache Cookies